-The development of a new COVID-19 strain is not unique — new strains, or variants, occur in all viruses.
+The development of a new COVID-19 variant is not unique — variants occur in all viruses.
 And the scientists studying the disease and developing COVID vaccines have always anticipated that new strains would evolve.

 Viruses mutate when they replicate and create a slightly different version of the virus.